Geetika Gupta, MD, is a board-certified internist working in primary care with a focus on the outpatient care of COVID-19.

 A vaccine is a major component of preventing COVID-19.
 In an unprecedented effort to curb the pandemic, scientists from around the world have come together to condense a 10-year research and development timeline into roughly 10 months.
 There are over 200 vaccines in development, and dozens are in clinical trials.
-In the United States, two vaccines have received emergency use authorization from the Food and Drug Administration (FDA).
+In the United States, four vaccines have received emergency use authorization (EUA) from the Food and Drug Administration (FDA).
 Of those four, two—the Pfizer-BioNTech vaccine and the Moderna vaccine—have received full approval from the FDA.

 To move at such a rapid pace, researchers explored new vaccine platforms, like mRNA.
 Manufacturers produced batches of vaccines without waiting for final clinical trial results in order to have them immediately ready if proven safe and effective.
 In spite of the speed, safeguards like data and safety monitoring boards remained in place throughout the process.
 A vaccine is only FDA-authorized once it is proven to be safe.

 The available COVID-19 vaccines underwent extensive safety and regulatory processes.
-In order for the vaccines to receive FDA emergency use authorization, each clinical trial was subjected to review from a panel of scientists who are independent of Pfizer and Moderna.
+In order for the vaccines to receive FDA emergency use authorization, each clinical trial was subjected to review from a panel of scientists who are independent of the companies developing the vaccines.
 These scientists are members of data and safety monitoring boards (DSMB) that review clinical trials of drugs and vaccines.
 DSMBs have vetted drugs and vaccines for decades.

 Public health officials say to expect largely mild side effects.
 You may feel pain and redness at the injection site, fatigue, a headache, joint and muscle aches, and/or a fever.
-New reports suggest if you have a history of severe vaccine reactions, you may experience a similar reaction if you get the Pfizer COVID-19 vaccine.
+Some less common side effects can include swollen lymph nodes (especially in the armpit) and swelling at the injection site.
 A very rare symptom may include a temporary weakness or paralysis of the facial muscles called Bell’s Palsy.
 In extremely rare cases, some people who received the Johnson & Johnson vaccine developed a blood clot called cerebral venous sinus thrombosis.

 Centers for Disease Control and Prevention.
-Different COVID-19 Vaccines.
-Updated December 28, 2020.
+Stay Up to Date with Vaccines.

 Pronker ES, Weenen TC, Commandeur H, Claassen EH, Osterhaus AD.
 Risk in vaccine research and development quantified.
 PLoS ONE.
 2013;8(3):e57755. doi:10.1371/journal.pone.0057755